 G. Records within files shall be kept intact and in order.

-H. Copies of TADL’s computer records shall be made by TADL on the most reasonable economical media provided by TADL.
-Due to the significant risk of alteration of computer files, a requesting person shall not be allowed to personally examine or inspect TADL’s electronic records, including, but not limited to, files on TADL’s computer network or the email accounts of a TADL officer, board member, or employee.
+H. Copies of TADL’s computer or video records shall be made by TADL on the most reasonably economical media provided by TADL.
+Due to the significant risk of alteration of computer files, a requesting person shall not be allowed to personally examine or inspect TADL’s electronic records, including, but not limited to, files on TADL’s computer network or the email accounts of a TADL officer, board member, or employee, and video surveillance images.

 J. Records to be copied may be identified by the requesting person by tape flags or sticky notes, by separate written description, or by inserting loose paper between pages.